le-kag/le-kag/README.md

-- 👋 Hi, I’m @le-kag
+- 👋 Hi, I'm Chris
-- 👀 I’m interested in Full Stack development, Machine Learning and Web3.
+- 👀 I’m interested in building cool stuff
-- 🌱 I’m currently learning Solidity, advanced NLP
+- 🌱 I like web3
-- 💞️ I’m looking to collaborate on ML projects, Web3 projects, anything exciting and useful really.
+- 💞️ I’m looking to do lots of hackathons and creative coding.

 <!---
 le-kag/le-kag is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.